 A Typical Day at SLCC

 Children are greeted in the morning with open-ended provocations for inquiry inspired by the children's ongoing investigations and developing skills.
 Teachers skillfully guide and scaffold the children's explorations based on each child's development.
 The class then gathers for a morning meeting to greet each other, discuss any salient wonders, and plan for upcoming projects.

 Concurrently, a morning meeting might involve the use of other languages, mindful meditation, yoga, or music.
 The children spend equal parts of their day investigating the many natural wonders outside and developing small-group projects inside the classroom’s various micro-environments.
 As educators, we understand that children's learning environments require tactile, active, and multi-faceted materials.
 Thus, our micro-environments, both inside and outdoors, provide various mediums for stimulating creativity, artistic exploration, sensory experiences, design thinking, literacy, mathematics, and scientific theory.
 Take a look at our Daily Flow for more details on the events of the day.

 Extended Day Enrichment

 Our afternoons are dedicated to enhancing the children's school experiences with specialized enrichment opportunities that vary throughout the week and are informed by the children's interests and developmental needs.
-Our Story Workshop, Atelier di Cucina, and Movement & Discovery programs are offered every week.
+Our Story & Art Workshop, Atelier di Cucina, and Discovery Lab programs are offered every week.